DuckySupport/duckybot.xyz/README.md

 Welcome to the official repository for [Ducky](https://duckybot.xyz)! 🦆

 ## About
-DuckyBot's website serves as the central hub for all information and services related to our bot.
+Ducky's website serves as the central hub for all information and services related to our bot.

 ## Links
 - [Main Website](https://duckybot.xyz)